 In the rare situation when I am not going to bake sourdough for a several weeks or so, I just give the starter a weekly feed.
 I have neglected it for a few months in the past but simply stirred it around (mixing in the alcohol that was floating on top), given it a feed and it has bounced back.
 It is a very forgiving pet!

-– Feeding the starter before you want to use it
+– Feeding the starter a day before you want to use it

-I give the starter a feed a day or so before I want to use it, the time between feeding and making up a dough depending on whether I want a tangy loaf or a milder loaf:
+I give the starter a feed a day or so before I want to use it, so that is it hungry.
+The time between feeding and making up a dough depends on whether I want a tangy loaf or a milder loaf:

 - If I want a less sour and less tangy loaf I tend leave the fed starter overnight before making up the dough (or feed it in the morning and use it late afternoon).
 This relatively short time beteeen feeding and using doesn’t allow for much acetic acid to be produced, resuling in a milder loaf.
 The starter at this stage will be bubbly and mousse-like: as in the second of the two photos above.